 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
-We depend on third-party contract manufacturing organizations, or CMOs, for all our requirements of raw materials, drug substance and drug product for our ongoing clinical trials and our nonclinical research.
-We intend to continue to rely on CMOs for the supply of zagociguat and CY3018 for all stages of clinical development and commercialization, as well as for the supply of any other product candidates that we may identify.
+We intend to depend on third-party contract manufacturing organizations, or CMOs, for all our requirements of raw materials, drug substance and drug products for clinical trials and nonclinical research.
+We intend to continue to rely on CMOs for the supply of our retained assets for all stages of clinical development and commercialization, as well as for the supply of any other product candidates that we may identify.
 We require all our CMOs to conduct manufacturing activities in compliance with current GMP requirements.